joedougherty/freckle_cli/README.md

 Provides a command-line timer for http://www.letsfreckle.com

 ## Configuration File
-freckle.py depends on a short config file called named `.freckle`.
+freckle.py depends on a short config file named `.freckle`.
 It should reside in the same folder as freckle.py.

 ### Example config file
     [freckle_credentials]